wrrnchng/Predictive-Modeling-for-Agriculture/README.md

 ### 📌 Project Overview
 This project analyzes soil nutrients (**Nitrogen, Phosphorus, Potassium**) and **pH levels** to predict the best **crop type** using **Logistic Regression**.
-We use **hyperparameter tuning (GridSearchCV)** to improve model accuracy by optimizing regularization and solver selection.
+I used **hyperparameter tuning (GridSearchCV)** to improve model accuracy by optimizing regularization and solver selection.

 ### 🔬 Dataset Description
 The dataset contains 5 columns: